-Deviations from the Corporation’s procedures, such as collusive or complimentary bids, are prohibited and are to be expressly avoided.
+Deviations from the Non-Profit Corporation’s procedures, such as collusive or complimentary bids, are prohibited and are expressly prohibited.

 Article III – Administration

-The Corporation and the bidding procedures shall be administered by the Board of Directors.
-Suggestions and recommendations concerning the operation of the Corporation will be received by the Board of Directors.
-The Board of Directors will be composed of representatives from each of the constrution industries using the Depository.
+The Non-Profit Corporation and the bidding procedures shall be administered by the Executive Director.
+Suggestions and recommendations concerning the operation of the Non-Profit Corporation will be received by the Board of Directors.
+The Board of Directors will be composed of representatives from each of the construction industries using the Depository.
 The Board of Directors will be composed of a minimum of seven members, including the Executive Director.

-In order to be binding, any elimination, additions, amendments to or modifications of the rules hereinafter stated must be reduced to writing and presented at the Board of Directors meeting.
-Any such change then must be effected by a majority vote of a quorum of the Board of Directors.
+In order to be binding, any elimination, additions, amendments to or modifications of the rules and regulations hereinafter stated must be reduced to writing and presented at a Board of Directors meeting.
+Any such change to become effective, must be approved by a majority vote of a quorum of the Board of Directors.

-An Executive Director of the Corporation shall be selected by its Board of Directors.
+An Executive Director of the Non-Profit Corporation shall be selected by its Board of Directors.
 His/Her duties will be to supervise the operation of the Non-Profit Corporation.
 The Non-Profit Corporation may employ as an employee, or contract as an independent contractor or intern, a System Administrator to operate the Bid Depository System.

-The site of the Depository shall be selected by the Corporation’s Board of Directors.
+The site of the Bid Depository System shall be http://elpasobid.com.

 Article VI – Obligation and Fees

-All users of the corporation agree to abide by the rules of the Corporation as stated herein and to exercise good faith in carrying out the express purposes and programs of the corporation.
+All users of the Bid Depository System agree to abide by the rules of the Non-Profit Corporation as stated herein and to exercise good faith in carrying out the express purposes and programs of the corporation.

-Any subcontractor obtaining a contract on a project he/she has bid through the El Paso Bid Depository System, shall pay to the Corporation a fee, of 1% of a contract up to $200,000.00 and the amount equal to three quarters of one percent (3/4 of 1%) of his contract amount over $200,001.00, provided, however, that the fees in no event shall be less than $200.00 and shall not exceed $7,500.00 per trade.
-The said fee shall be due and payable to the Corporation by the tenth of the month following receipt of the first draw on the project.
+Any subcontractor obtaining a contract on a project he/she has bid through the Bid Depository System, shall pay to the Non-Profit Corporation a fee, of 1% of a contract of his contract amount, provided, however, that the fees in no event shall be less than $200.00 and shall not exceed $7,500.00 per trade.
+The said fee shall be due and payable to the Non-Profit Corporation by the tenth of the month following receipt by the subcontractor of the first draw on the project.

-Failure to make payment of the fee to the Corporation in a timely manner mayl result in having such fee paid directly by the General Contractor as by the subcontractor’s assignment to the Corporation and his authorization to the General Contractors to issue a check from the next draw directly to the Corporation for the fee amount.
+Failure to make payment of the fee to the Non-Profit Corporation in a timely manner may result in having such fee paid directly by the General Contractor as by the subcontractor’s assignment to the Non-Profit Corporation and his authorization to the General Contractors to issue a check from the next draw directly to the Non-Profit Corporation for the fee amount.

-In the event that a project that was originally processed through the El Paso Bid Depository System, Inc. needs to be negotiated due to circumstances originated by the owner and/or beyond the General Contractor’s control between the General Contractor and a Mechanical and/or Electrical Subcontractor who originally bid using the El Paso Bid Depository System, Inc., the Mechanical and/or Electrical Subcontractor who is awarded the contract shall include the Corporation’s fee in his new negotiated price.
+In the event that a project that was originally processed through the Bid Depository System needs to be negotiated due to circumstances originated by the owner and/or beyond the General Contractor’s control between the General Contractor and a Mechanical and/or Electrical Subcontractor who originally bid using the Bid Depository System, the Mechanical and/or Electrical Subcontractor who is awarded the contract shall include the Non-Profit Corporation’s fee in his new negotiated price.

-In the event of litigation to collect any delinquent fees payable to the Corporation, or to enforce other provisions of these Rules and Procedures, the party owing such fees or otherwise liable for the breach of these rules and regulations, shall pay all costs for the suit, attorney’s fees and other expenses reasonably incurred in connection with such litigation.
+In the event of litigation to collect any fees payable to the Non-Profit Corporation, or to enforce other provisions of these Rules and Procedures, the party owing such fees or otherwise liable for the breach of these rules and regulations, shall pay all costs for the suit, attorney’s fees and other expenses reasonably incurred in connection with such litigation.

-Revenues from such fees shall be evaluated every twelve months in order to ascertain the reasonableness of the amount of the fee in relation to the necessary expenses of the operation of the Corporation.
+Revenues from such fees shall be evaluated every twelve months in order to ascertain the reasonableness of the amount of the fee in relation to the necessary expenses of the operation of the Non-Profit Corporation.
 The bid service fee may be increased or decreased from time to time as necessary without amendment to these Rules and Procedures.
-If the Board of Directors determines that the proceeds from such fees are smaller than reasonably necessary to maintain and operate the Corporation and to finance such educational or promotional efforts as may be undertaken by the Corporation, the bid service fee may be increased by amendment to these Rules and Procedures.

-Any Corporation user or participant who is sixty (60) days past due in the payment of any fee may be denied the use of facilities and services of the El Paso Bid Depository System, Inc. until such delinquent payments have been made.
+Any Bid Depository System user or participant who is sixty (60) days past due in the payment of any fee may be denied the use of facilities and services of the El Paso Bid Depository System, Inc. until such delinquent payments have been made.

 Article VII – Rules of Operation